Easy Tres Leches Cake With Cake Mix

 If you can resist eating it for this long 😊, this cake can typically last 3-4 days in the fridge.
 I recommend covering your baking dish (with the cake uncut) in the refrigerator after serving.
 This is definitely not something you want to store on the kitchen counter - there's lots of milk in this cake!

-I also tend to think this cake is better the day after it's made, when it's nice and chilled and all of the flavors have had a chance to work together.
+I also tend to think this cake is better the day after it's made when it's nice and chilled and all of the flavors have had a chance to work together.
 Don't be afraid to make your cake in advance...the day before you need to serve it would be perfect.
 Just make sure to cover your baking dish while in the fridge so the whipped cream on top doesn't dry out and deflate.

-Can it be frozen?
+Can this cake be frozen?

-Pro Tips & Tricks
+More Must-Know Tips & Tricks

 • This cake is best served cold.
 I like to refrigerate mine for at least an hour, but if you can make it the day before serving I'd recommend it.
+This lets the cake soak up all of that yummy milk mixture.

 • When storing in the refrigerator, don't slice the cake until right before serving.
 The cake tends to dry out if sliced.